7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 A classic booster with tons of flexibility.

 Xotic is a respected pedal maker based in California.
 They released a limited run of the RC Booster to celebrate its twenty years.
-This pedal is truly versatile and gives you tone-sculping options not commonly found in clean boosters.
+This pedal is truly versatile and gives you tone-sculping options not commonly found in transparent boosters.

-The Xotic RC Booster Classic 20th Anniversary Pedal marks the two-decade celebration of an iconic boost pedal.
+The Xotic RC Booster Classic 20th Anniversary Pedal marks the two-decade celebration of an iconic boost stompbox.
 It comes with its original black-and-white design and four knobs to give the user versatile boost options for a variety of uses and contexts.

 We plugged the Xotic RC Booster Classic into our Twin Reverb amp while using our Strat and got 20 dB of transparent boost with the Gain set low.
 One of our favorite features on this pedal is the adjustable ±15 dB two-band EQ, which makes it stand out from other boosters.
 By using the dedicated treble and bass knobs, we were able to fine-tune our sound depending on the use and context.

-To push the versatility of this boost pedal even further, Xotic included a Gain knob.
+To push the versatility of this pedal even further, Xotic included a Gain knob.
 Past the 12 o’clock mark, we were able to get some fatter tones, ideal for thicker rock or blues soloing.
 We also liked how the Gain knob acted when we paired this pedal with our Tube Screamer, as it added another layer of punch to our sound.

-This clean boost pedal comes with true-bypass switching and runs via a 9V battery or AC adapter that you must purchase separately.
+The pedal comes with true-bypass switching and runs via a 9V battery or AC adapter that you must purchase separately.
 And to keep it truly special, Xotic only produced 1000 units of the RC Booster Classic.
 In other words, act fast!

 Verdict: The Xotic RC Booster Classic 20th Anniversary Pedal is a limited-production pedal that celebrates an iconic booster.
 With its original black-and-white design, two-band EQ, Volume, and Gain knobs, this pedal gives you a transparent boost and is a versatile choice for all types of guitarists.